Winterthur: Economy

 Historically, Winterthur was one of the homes of Switzerland's rail industry and an industrial centre, however the rail industry and other heavy industry have mostly shut down.
-Amongst the most significant companies was Sulzer Brothers, today's Sulzer Ltd., Sulzer AG, commonly abbreviated to Sulzer.
+Amongst the most significant companies was Sulzer Brothers, today's Sulzer.
 Textile production declined even earlier on.
 The Rieter textile machinery company is based in Winterthur.

 Switzerland's largest bank, and one of the world's large banks, Union Bank of Switzerland (UBS, since 1998 UBS AG), was founded in Winterthur.

 The Landbote newspaper is situated in Winterthur, and also serves as Winterthurer Stadtanzeiger, the official publication organ of the city of Winterthur.

 Peraves, the manufacturer of the fully enclosed "cabin motorcycle" named the Monotracer, predated by an earlier model named the Ecomobile, has been manufacturing these vehicles since the early 1980s.
 In 2010, Peraves won the Progressive Insurance Automotive X-Prize with an electric powered version of the Monotracer.

 Among other commercial organizations, Winterthur was home to Switzerland's largest insurance business Winterthur Insurance.
 Until its acquisition, the company was the largest in Switzerland and was in Europe's top 10.
-On 1 January 2007 the Winterthur company was acquired by the French AXA group and is now known as AXA Winterthur.
+On 1 January 2007 the Winterthur company was acquired by the French Axa group and is now known as AXA Winterthur.

 As of 2011, Winterthur had an unemployment rate of 3.53%.
 As of 2017, there were 185 people employed in the primary economic sector and about 60 businesses involved in this sector; 11,880 people are employed in the secondary sector and there are 884 businesses in this sector; 59,767 people are employed in the tertiary sector, with 6,983 businesses in this sector.
 As of 2007 47.9% of the working population were employed full-time, and 52.1% were employed part-time.